Thermax1/Thermax1.github.io/_posts/2025-01-15-90-day-security-challenge-Day 1.md

 ![woman-frustrated](../assets/img/woman-frustrated.jpg)<br>
 <em> An accurate representation of how I felt doing this</em>

+#### Lab Goal: Install Splunk Enterprise Server and Universal Forwarder and Configure Them to Work Properly

-Perhaps the photo is a bit of an exaggeration.
+Perhaps the photo above is a bit of an exaggeration.
 I've gotten pretty good at setting up VMs and I have a bit of knowledge with Splunk.
 My frustration stemmed from configuring the Splunk Universal Forwarder.
 It turns out your `forward-server` IP address is from the same machine the Forwarder is installed, not the one where Splunk Enterprise is installed.
 A simple mistake had me googling and reading forums like a madman for no reason.

 Something that I thought was cool was the creation of custom indexes.
 For example, I created one called `linux_os_logs`.
 To make this index actually appear in Splunk, you have to create file called `inputs.conf` located in `/opt/splunkforwarder/system/local`.
 Inside `inputs.conf`, you put the following text:
 ```